-Note: This is your recovery seed (also known as bitcoin seed or recovery phrase).
+Note: This is your seed phrase (also known as mnemonic phrase or recovery backup).
 It can be used to recover your bitcoin in the event your wallet device malfunctions or breaks.
 The order of the words matter.

 We're going to make sure your wallet works correctly before sending all of your bitcoin to it.

 4. Set up your wallet to receive its first bitcoin transaction (Trezor Doc , Ledger Doc).
 Your wallet software should give you a long combination of numbers and letters.
 It should start with a 1, 3, or bc1.